25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

 Insert Options:

 1. **Ordered Insert**: MongoDB by default inserts documents in a Ordered Insert method i.e. While inserting multiple documents, each document is processed and inserted separately.
 If one of the document insertion fails, MongoDB stops insertion of rest of the documents.
-All the documents before the error were inserted.
+All the documents before the error were inserted
-   - **MongoDB will not rollback** documents inserted before the error.
+   - **MongoDB will not rollback** documents inserted before the error

-   - Ordered insert can be disabled, so that the documents after the error are also inserted.
+   - Ordered insert can be disabled, so that the documents after the error are also inserted

      ```javascript
      db.collectionName.insertMany(